I’m 10 days into my cleanse and things are going well!

 - 1/2 cup quinoa flakes

-- 1 tbsp coconut sugar [optional - it's great without it!]
+- 1 tablespoon coconut sugar [optional - it's great without it!]

 - handful of raisins